Football clubs

 1909 - Present

-Mountfield United were formed in 1909 as Mountfield FC and are recorded to have entered the Sedlescombe & District League ahead of the 1921-22 season, where they competed for three seasons.
-1929-30 saw the club compete in the Hastings League, before making a return to the Sedlescombe League and the following seasons the club alternated between the Ticehurst, Sedlescombe, Battle and Hastings leagues.
+Mountfield United were founded in 1909 as Mountfield FC and entered the Sedlescombe & District League in 1921–22, competing for three seasons.
+They played in the Hastings League in 1929–30, before alternating between the Ticehurst, Sedlescombe, Battle and Hastings leagues for several years.

-The club rejoined the Hastings League ahead of the 1951-52 season and presumably joined the Eastbourne & Hastings League following the merger of the two.
-After the leagues split, Mountfield joined the East Sussex League in 1988 where they have remained since.
-The club have reached the Premier Division on two occasions and look set to compete in Division Three in 2021-22.
+They rejoined the Hastings League in 1951–52 and later competed in the Eastbourne & Hastings League before joining the East Sussex League in 1988, where they remain.
+The club has reached the Premier Division twice and was preparing to compete in Division Three for the 2021–22 season.

-The clubs original home pitch was located at Johns Cross, accessed opposite the Johns Cross Inn on the Mountfield Court estate.
-The ground was Mountfields home for roughly seventy years until they moved to their current home pitch located at Riverhall.
-The club has also briefly used pitches at Claverham School and Netherfield Recreation Ground.
+Mountfield’s original pitch was at Johns Cross, opposite the Johns Cross Inn on the Mountfield Court estate, where they played for around seventy years.
+Their current home ground is at Riverhall, though they have also used pitches at Claverham School, Netherfield Recreation Ground and Robertsbridge Community College.

 Northiam

-The original village team are reported to be in existence in 1901 and appear to be playing throughout the first decade of the 20th century.
-The club joined the Sedlescombe & District League ahead of the 1910-11 season, winning the league at least once in 1912-13 and finishing runners up numerous times.
+The original team is known to have existed by 1901 and appears to have played throughout the early 20th century.
+Northiam joined the Sedlescombe & District League ahead of the 1910–11 season, winning the championship at least once in 1912–13 and finishing runners-up on several occasions.

-The team entered the Hastings League in 1932 and would also enter teams in the Battle and Ticehurst Leagues throughout the rest of the 1930s.
-The club entered the Weald of Kent League following the Second World War, later rejoining the Hastings League ahead of the 1948-49 season.
+They entered the Hastings League in 1932 and also competed in the Battle and Ticehurst Leagues throughout the 1930s.
+After the Second World War the club joined the Weald of Kent League, later returning to the Hastings League for the 1948–49 season.

-The club remained in the Hastings League throughout the 1950s, excluding 1953-54 and 1958-59, whilst also entering a team in the Ticehurst League.
-The club entered the East Sussex League in 1966 following the demise of the Ticehurst League, where the club rose to the Premier Division in 1971.
-However the club had amassed debts that had become unmanageable and the club folded in 1973.
+Northiam remained in the Hastings League throughout the 1950s, except for the 1953–54 and 1958–59 seasons, while also fielding a team in the Ticehurst League.
+Following the demise of the Ticehurst League, the club joined the East Sussex League in 1966 and rose to the Premier Division in 1971.
+However, mounting debts proved unmanageable and the club folded in 1973.

-The club originally played home games on a pitch located off Higham Lane, before moving to Northiam Playing Fields in 1927 following its acquisition by the Parish Council.
+The team originally played on a pitch off Higham Lane before relocating to Northiam Playing Fields in 1927 after the site was acquired by the Parish Council.

 Northiam 75